duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### team-collaboration-2

-**Q:** Describe a time when you encountered a significant communication breakdown between your team and external stakeholders.
+**Q:** {Interrogate} Describe a time when you encountered a significant communication breakdown between your team and external stakeholders.
 How did you resolve the issue?

 - Vietnamese outline:
   - Question: